djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   ![Deploy agent](./backoffice_ag_imgs/i13.png)

 ### GFM Teller Agent

+**Assists customers with everyday banking tasks such as balance inquiries and money transfers.
+Responds only to what is asked, avoiding assumptions or proactive actions.**

 #### Create GFM Teller Agent

 - Click on hamburger menu, then **Build** -> **Agent Builder**